• Skip to primary navigation

 Is there any special grammar?

 You should try and make a complex sentence by making a subordinate clause.
-Complex sentences are sentences with more than one clause and they help increase our marks in the grammatical range part of the marking criteria.
+Complex sentences are sentences with more than one clause, which help increase our marks in the grammatical range part of the marking criteria.

 You can easily make a subordinate clause structure in the overview by joining two pieces of information with the words ‘while’. ‘although’, ‘with’, ‘even though’, ‘whereas’ or ‘and’.
 However, make sure you know the meaning of these words and how they are correctly used in a sentence.